 A student may choose to take courses from any Kent State University department at the main campus or any regional campus.
 Up to 12 graduate credits can be transferred from accredited colleges or universities.
 All transferable hours are subject to approval by the student's advisor or co-advisor.

-Within Curriculum & Instruction there are master's level graduate programs available in other areas related to teaching and learning.
+Within the School of Teaching, Learning and Curriculum Studies there are master's level graduate programs available in other areas related to teaching and learning.
 To apply, please complete the online application.
-If you have any questions regarding the application form, please contact the Division of Graduate Studies (email@example.com) or call (330) 672-2661.
+If you have any questions regarding the application form, please contact the Division of Graduate Studies (email@example.com) or call 330-672-2661.

 Below is a list of the programs along with degree websites and coordinators' contact information.
 The coordinators can provide prospective students with more details regarding each degree.